 For some New York residents, a trust makes a lot of sense.
 Does that mean that everyone needs to make a trust?
 Not necessarily.
 Even with the many benefits of a trust, many people are fine with a just will.
-But if one or more of the following applies to you, then you should strongly consider a trust:
+But if one or more of the following apply to you, then you should strongly consider a trust:

 Your Heirs Will Need Fast Access to Funds– It typically takes about eight months for heirs to have access to money from the estate.
 It will take a few months to get an executor appointed, and a few more months for the executor to clear all the red tape.
 As New York City courts are getting more backlogged due to budget cuts, it takes the courts more time to process an estate, resulting in longer waiting times for heirs to receive their inheritance.
 When you make a trust, your trustee gets immediate access to the funds right after your death, and is able to distribute funds to your heirs are per your wishes.